A Geometric Characterization of Observability in Inertial Parameter Identification: Verification and System-Level Examples

-Due to parameter observability considerations, both \eqref{eq:least_squares_full} and \eqref{eq:least_squares_FL} are degenerate least-squares problems with multiple solutions.
-In practice, regularization strategies are often used with a prior estimate (often from CAD).
-To remove any bias from the accuracy of such prior knowledge, unique solutions $\hat{\vpi}$ and $\hat{\vpi}_{FL}$ were obtained with a pseudo-inverse.
-Figure~\ref{fig:sing_vals} shows the singular values for the portion of the regressor that includes the front left leg and body parameters in both the fixed and free cases.
-The fixed base includes 17 identifiable combinations, while the free case includes 31 identifiable combinations, 21 of which are for the leg only, and 10 of which include the floating-base parameters.
-The provably-correct output of the RPNA, summarized in Table \ref{tab:Cheetah3Obs}, thus certifies that these datasets are maximally exciting for both the fixed- and floating-base cases.
+An SVD on the regressor shows that the fixed case includes 18 identifiable combinations (17 from links, and 1 from the knee rotor), while the floating case includes 24 identifiable combinations for each leg (21 from links, and 3 from rotors).
+The provably-correct output of the RPNA, summarized in Table \ref{tab:Cheetah3Obs}, thus certifies that this motion is maximally exciting for both the fixed- and floating-base cases.
 Details on the identifiable combinations for both cases are available by running the supplementary MATLAB code.

+We computed solutions $\hat{\vpi}$ and $\hat{\vpi}_{FL}$ to the optimization problems without leveraging prior knowledge by using a pseudo-inverse.
+In practice, regularization is often used to include a prior parameter estimate (often from CAD) (e.g., \cite{lee2020geometric}), which also occurs implicitly \citep{boffi2021implicit} in adaptive settings (e.g., \citep{lee2018natural}).

-Table \ref{tab:Validation} shows the validation error in various cases following identification with these two setups.
-For identification with the full floating-base model, validation errors are zero in both the floating-base and fixed-base validation cases.
-This is intuitively as expected, since the floating-base dynamics capture a fixed-base constraint as a special setting.
-In contrast, the fixed-base identification only displays favorable generalization when applied to another fixed-base data set.
-When the identified leg model is used within a full floating-base model, validation errors appear on both the leg torques and on the coupling forces/torques.
+Table \ref{tab:Validation} shows the validation error across the two cases.
+For identification with the floating torso, as expected, validation errors are zero in both the floating-base and fixed-base validation cases.
+In contrast, the fixed torso identification only displays favorable generalization when applied to another fixed-base data set.
+When the identified leg model is used within a full floating-base model, validation errors appear on both the leg torques and the coupling forces/torques.

-The parameter observability analysis in Table \ref{tab:Cheetah3Obs} explains the leg torque errors in the floating-base validation.
+The parameter indentifiability analysis in Table \ref{tab:Cheetah3Obs} explains the leg torque errors in the floating-base validation.
 These validation errors occur when motions of the body excite new dynamic effects for the leg that were not captured in the mock table-top experiments.
-It is observed that these motion restrictions are only on the first two links (ab/ad and hip), while the shank (body 3) experiences unrestricted motion as signified by ${\rm dim}({\mathcal V}_3)=6$ and ${\rm dim}({\mathcal K}_3)=10$.
+It is observed that these motion restrictions are only on the first two links (ab/ad and hip), while the shank (body 3) can fully excite all its parameters, as signified by ${\rm dim}({\mathcal V}_3)=6$ and ${\rm dim}({\mathcal K}_3)=10$.
 As a result of this full excitation of the shank parameters in the fixed-base case, the knee joint experiences zero validation errors when generalizing to the free-base case.